pjueon/JetsonGPIO/docs/library_api.md

 GPIO::add_event_callback(channel, callback_two);
 ```

+> [!NOTE]
-The two callbacks in this case are run sequentially, not concurrently since there is only one event thread running all callback functions.
+> The two callbacks in this case are run sequentially, not concurrently since there is only one event thread running all callback functions.

 In order to prevent multiple calls to the callback functions by collapsing multiple events in to a single one, a debounce time can be optionally set: